The Good Dinosaur: Box office

 The Good Dinosaur grossed $123.1 million in the United States and Canada and $209.1 million in other territories, for a worldwide total of $332.2 million against a production budget of $175–200 million.
 With a budget of $350 million including marketing, Walt Disney Studios was estimated to have lost $85 million unadjusted for inflation, becoming Pixar's first film not to break even in its theatrical run, with some publications labeling the film a "box-office bomb" or "flop".

 Released alongside Creed and Victor Frankenstein, as well as the wide releases of Brooklyn, Spotlight, and Trumbo, on November 25, 2015, The Good Dinosaur made $9.8 million on its first day, including $1.3 million from Wednesday night previews.
-It went on to take second place at the opening weekend behind The Hunger Games: Mockingjay – Part 2 with $56 million from 3,749 theaters.
+It went on to take second place over the five-day Thanksgiving weekend behind The Hunger Games: Mockingjay – Part 2 with $56 million from 3,749 theaters.
 Its second weekend saw the box office drop by 60% to $15.5 million, and The Good Dinosaur grossed another $10.3 million the following weekend.
 The Good Dinosaur completed its theatrical run in the United States and Canada on April 7, 2016.

 Worldwide, The Good Dinosaur made $29.8 million in its opening weekend in 39 markets, including 8 significant countries.
 Unlike the US, where it had the benefit of the Thanksgiving weekend, it did not have the same benefit internationally.
 Rather, its release date was designed to set it up to run through Christmas and New Years.
 The top countries were the United Kingdom ($7.8 million), Mexico ($6.7 million), France ($6 million), Argentina ($3.8 million), and Russia ($3.7 million).
 Of those, it opened at No. 1 in Mexico, Argentina, and Russia.
 The film's top international markets were the United Kingdom ($22.5 million), France ($18 million), Japan ($14.9 million), Mexico ($13.2 million), and Brazil ($11.8 million).